bmrodgers148/Midi-Note-To-Show-Control/README.md

 Channel 8: GO_OFF.
 This command only requires a cuelist number.
 In simple mode, the note value is ignored.
 Channel 9 is reserved for program setting changes.
 Channels 10-16 are not used by this program.

+#MA2 Mode:
+MA2 Mode alters the functionality to conform with GrandMA 2 MSC Format.
+When enabled, the program will automatically append '.000' to the end of the cue number as required.
+This, like the normal mode, currently does not support having dotted numbering in your sequence, but MA still requires the cue number to 3 decimals to be sent by MSC.

+In MA2 mode, expanded mode must be enabled, and the Go Command on channel 1 will take the Value from currentCuelist as the Executor and Page if neccessary.

+MA MSC In Mode: This determines what executor the Go command is directed to.
+If set to 'Default', no executor is required, and it will be sent to the selected executor on the Console.
+If however, it is set to 'Exec.Page' or 'Exec Page', then Channel 2 will be used to set this before a go command can be sent.
+To set this, send a Mid Note On to Channel 2.
+The note number sets the executor, and the velocity sets the executor Page.
+Currently, this is limited to a maximum number of 127.

+#Current Limitations of this software:
+- Dotted Cue numbers are not supported at this time.
+This could be implemented, but would make the logic and usage more complex
+- MA Executors are limited to a maximum of 127.
+Changing this functionality, would require a seperate channel and command for Page and Executor.
+- Currently Only supports the MSC Commands Listed above.
+More could be implemented, but not sure if this is neccessary
+- stopRepeats is hard coded, this means that the same incoming midi message cannot be sent twice in a row.
+If this needs to be changed, the value for Midi.stopRepeats must be changed in main.py